SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Conclusion

-\textbf{Discussion.} It is believed that SpaceVista can facilitate widespread application in various areas on all scales, such as 1) spatial captioning, 2) spatial guided visual generation, 3) interactive world models.
-Although our all-scale model shows strong performance in various spatial reasoning tasks, there is still potential for improvement, for example, $\mu m$ level for precision manufacturing, $mm$-level for medical surgery, $km$-level coverage for remote sensing, and $10 km$-scale for cartography.

-\textbf{Conclusion.} In this work, we introduce a novel task for all-scale reasoning from visual spatial context, which requires the machine to understand multimodal information and respond with the correct answer and rationale.
+In this work, we introduce a novel task for all-scale reasoning from visual spatial context, which requires the machine to understand multimodal information and respond with the correct answer and rationale.
 To advance this field, we develop the first open-source, all-scale, spatial reasoning dataset, SpaceVista-1M, for cold start and reinforcement learning.
-Additionally, we handcraft SpaceVista-Bench, an accurate, multi-scale, video-based benchmark that strictly adheres to physical world measurements and perceptions.
-Our proposed SpaceVista-7B model further establishes a robust baseline with enhanced cross-scale perception.
-During experiments, we compare our SpaceVista-7B model with several existing models and demonstrate our proposed model's promising performance in all-scale reasoning.
-Additionally, our task and dataset have great potential in applications such as industrial manufacturing, embedded systems, and autonomous driving to understand complicated spatial environments in the wild.
+Then, we handcraft SpaceVista-Bench, an accurate, multi-scale, video-based benchmark that adheres to physical world measurements and perceptions.
+During experiments, we compare our SpaceVista-7B model with popular models and demonstrate our proposed model's promising performance as a robust baseline in all-scale reasoning.